emmatrowell8/CASA0005/Code-and-steps.md

 *Neighbours and spatial weights matrix*

-The first step of the autocorrelation analysis is to define and the neighbour structure.
+The first step of the autocorrelation analysis is to define the neighbour structure.

 ``` r